Chicken Pot Pie Muffins

 BBQ Chicken Street Tacos

-Ok, so I have posted a previous recipe for the mighty street taco with instructions on how to pack it up for work and save yourself from the daily sandwich miasma.
+Ok, so I have posted a previous recipe for the mighty taco el carbon with instructions on how to pack it up for work and save yourself from the daily sandwich miasma.
 Now that you have mastered that, why not go fusion by making your tacos with shredded chicken smothered in sweet heat BBQ sauce?
 I’m pretty sure I just made your tummy rumble.

 BBQ Chicken Street Tacos